CarlosSaulCS/e-comerce-ropa-deportiva/README.md

 npm run dev
 ```

 Then open http://localhost:3000 (or the port shown in your terminal).

-If you previously had a dev server running and see unexpected errors, stop all dev tasks, delete the `.next` folder, and start again.
+## Development Notes (Windows/OneDrive Users)

+If you see EINVAL readlink errors during development:

+1. Stop the dev server
+2. Delete the `build` folder: `Remove-Item -Recurse -Force build`
+3. Restart the dev server: `npm run dev`

+This is due to OneDrive sync conflicts with build directories.
+The project uses a custom build directory in development but standard `.next` for production/Vercel.

 ## Scripts